 - Move it.
 Cardiovascular activity, even if just a brisk walk around the block, is essential to women’s health.
 The key is to find an activity that you find fun (try a Zumba class) or convenient.
 Public health experts recommend that adults get a weekly minimum of two hours and 30 minutes of moderate activity (such as brisk walking or dancing) or one hour and 15 minutes of vigorous activity (jogging or jumping rope).
 Still, stealing this much time for exercise can be a challenge from many American women.
 The good news is that even tiny steps, like taking the stairs rather than the elevator at work, or parking at the spot furthest away from the grocery store entrance, does the body good.

 - Make love.
 Having (consensual) sex with one’s partner isn’t just fun, it provides dozens of health benefits.
 Regular sexual activity in a committed relationship is associated with: stress reduction, lower blood pressure, stronger immune systems, better cardiovascular health, enhanced self-esteem, stronger relationship quality, and stronger pelvic floor muscles.
 The hormone oxytocin, which surges during sex, also is associated with better sleep and pain reduction, especially for headaches.
 All that, and it burns calories too.
+Looking for new ways to inject some much needed passion into your sex life?
+Some people find that hiring escorts can revolutionize their bedroom antics.

 - a healthy home-prepared meal.
 Fast-food can be tempting and tasty, especially for busy women.
 However, home-prepared meals – even if just a simple pasta dish with a pre-made salad, have multiple health benefits.
 Home-cooked meals tend to be lower in fat and sodium than fast-food.
 Plus, studies show that we tend to eat much larger portions in restaurants than at home, so people who dine out frequently are at greater risk of overweight and obesity.